hannob/snallygaster/README.md

 # snallygaster

-Tool to scan for secret files on HTTP servers
+Finds file leaks and other security problems on HTTP servers.

 what?
 =====